Skip to content Skip to main navigation Report an accessibility issue

 The Public Humanities GRA will work part-time in the Marco Institute’s research, teaching, outreach, and educational programming for the public.

-The Public Humanities GRAship provides a 9-month stipend of $17,000 tenurable during the academic year (August 1 to July 31).
+The Public Humanities GRAship provides a 9-month stipend at the standard College rate of $19,401 tenurable during the academic year (August 1 to July 31).
 The recipient will be a PhD student working in a Marco field who has completed at least two years of their degree program, with preference given to more advanced applicants.

 2022-2023